kas21e6/satoshi-piggy-bank/README.md

 ### Options for the Python script

-In the above command, you can see values such as ` 1dice8EMZmqKvrGE4Qc9bUFf9PX3xaYDp`.
-You can replace this address with your own.
-And you can replace any of the other options, too.
+In the above command, you can see values such as `1dice8EMZmqKvrGE4Qc9bUFf9PX3xaYDp`.
+Replace this address with your own.
+You can replace any of the other options, too.

 The options are: